monday15/lounge-gtk-theme/README.md

 Theme also provides Lounge-aux icon theme - auxiliary set of symbolic icons for better user experience.

 ## Installation
-Fedora users can install theme via copr:
+**Fedora** users can install theme via copr:
 `sudo dnf copr enable monday15/lounge`
 `sudo dnf install lounge-gtk-theme`
 or
 `sudo dnf install lounge-gtk-theme-xfce-sway` for xfce/sway users.

-> Fedora users will get Lounge-aux as a weak dependency with Adwaita as a main icon theme, for other icon themes - build theme with custom icon-theme option.
+> Fedora users will get Lounge-aux-icon-theme as a weak dependency with Adwaita as a main icon theme, for other icon themes - build theme with custom icon-theme option.
+---

+**Ubuntu** (18.04+) users can install theme via ppa:
+`sudo add-apt-repository ppa:monday15/lounge`
+`sudo apt install lounge-gtk-theme`
+or
+`sudo apt install lounge-gtk-theme-xfce-sway` for xfce/sway users.

+> Ubuntu users will get Lounge-aux-icon-theme as a weak dependency with 'Yaru, Humanity, Adwaita' as a main icon theme (if Yaru is not installed Lounge-aux will inherit Humanity, etc), for other icon themes - build theme with custom icon-theme option.
+---

 Requirements:
 `gtk3` (3.22+)